renatoabreu11/LAIG-projects/README.md

 ## Goals

 ### Project 1
-The main goal of this project is to build a 3d graphic application.
+The main goal of this project was to build a 3d graphic application.
 It reads the components of a given scene, specified by a text file, and displays it.

 The text file must comply with a defined language, DSX - Description of Scenes in XML, which obeys to a concept widely used in Computer Graphics: Scene graph.
 Furthermore, the syntax follows the XML tags format.